Fouzia Saeed: Sexual harassment

 In her efforts to counter the stigma that Pakistani society attaches to the victims of sexual harassment Saeed has started to highlight the role of the harasser.
 Together with her colleagues from AASHA, she created a series of characters whose behaviour constitutes sexual harassment, whether knowingly or not.
 She gave each character a humorous name to break the aura that prevents women from complaining.
 Naming also concretises an issue and makes it manageable.
 Sabir Nazar, a famous cartoonist in Pakistan, drew the cartoons and they were compiled in a calendar for 2008.
 The response was electric with the calendar being reprinted several times.
 The calendar was widely discussed on television and in the press as a major breakthrough in shifting the public's perception of the root causes of harassment away from women's clothes and to on men's personal behaviour.
 A second calendar, with 12 new characters, was brought out in 2009, followed by a third in 2010.
 The final calendar appeared in January 2011 composed of the favourite 12 characters out of the original 36, selected by fans via internet voting.
-The calendars were reported on by several leading English language newspapers in Pakistan with full praise going to "the ascerbic humor and intelligent wit of Dr. Fouzia Saeed of AASHA."
+The calendars were reported on by several leading English language newspapers in Pakistan with full praise going to "the acerbic humour and intelligent wit of Dr. Fouzia Saeed of AASHA."
+The entire process of the AASHA movement from conception in 2001 to exit strategy following the passage of the law and rules in 2011 is contained in the Mehergarh publication titled The AASHA Experience: A decade of struggle against sexual harassment in Pakistan 2001 to 2011.